tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 You can use web APIs to store and retrieve data through CVM instances or over the internet.
 You can also use the URL of a specified domain name to store and retrieve individual data object in COS through HTTP or HTTPS protocol.

-For more information on COS, see [COS Product Overview](https://intl.cloud.tencent.com/document/product/436).
+For more information about COS, please see [COS Documentation](https://intl.cloud.tencent.com/document/product/436).

 ### What is the difference between Cloud Object Storage (COS) and Cloud File Storage (CFS)?

 [COS](https://intl.cloud.tencent.com/document/product/436) has no limit on directory hierarchy or data format and can store any amount of data.
 There is no upper limit on bucket storage capacity and no partitioning is required.
 It supports HA deployment to ensure the eventual consistency of data but does not support features such as file locking.
-COS APIs support data access using through HTTP or HTTPS protocol, and COS offers a variety of SDKs and tools that can be integrated into your business.
+COS APIs support data access using HTTP or HTTPS protocol, and COS offers a variety of SDKs and tools that can be integrated into your business.
 Objects uploaded to COS can also be accessed or downloaded directly via a URL.

 [Cloud File Storage (CFS)](https://intl.cloud.tencent.com/document/product/582) uses common network file transfer protocols, can create file systems and implement large-scale expansion, but needs to be mounted onto CVM.
 It can store data for a wide range of applications such as websites, online distributors, and archives.
 Featuring high computing throughput and extremely high availability and persistence, it is also suitable for scenarios demanding high concurrence or shared storage.

-### What is the difference between COS and Cloud Block Storage (CBS)?
+### What is the difference between COS and CBS?

 [COS](https://intl.cloud.tencent.com/document/product/436) has no limits on file systems, directory structure, file number, or storage capacity and needs to be managed and accessed via web APIs.
 COS offers various SDKs and tools for business integration, which can be used independently without CVM.
 COS supports access to massive amounts of data but is not suitable for scenarios involving millisecond-level response or random I/O.